Jurors to mull actor's suit against Kevin Costner

-NEW ORLEANS (Reuters) - Lawyers for actor Stephen Baldwin on Thursday rested their case against “Dances With Wolves” star Kevin Costner, who Baldwin accuses of cheating him in a multimillion-dollar deal to sell oil cleanup devices to BP Plc after the 2010 Gulf of Mexico oil spill.
+NEW ORLEANS, June 14 (Reuters) - Lawyers for actor Stephen Baldwin o n T hursday rested their case against “Dances With Wolves” star Kevin Costner, who Baldwin accuses of cheating him in a multimillion-dollar deal to sell oil cleanup devices to BP Plc after the 2010 Gulf of Mexico oil spill.

 Costner’s attorneys also concluded their case, leaving it in the hands of an eight-person jury.